max-nopprakorn/salary-hero-test/README.md

 | `/clientAdmins/{id}`                           | PATCH       | HERO         | Update a client admin                                                                                            |
 | `/clientAdmins/{id}`                           | DELETE      | HERO         | Delete a client admin                                                                                            |

-Notes: every delete api is hard delete, so every relation will be also deleted.
+Notes: every delete API is hard-delete, so every relation will be also deleted.

 ## Hidden API List

-There are some hidden apis which only `HERO` role can access and not presented in SwaggerUI
+There are some hidden APIs which only `HERO` role can access and not presented in SwaggerUI

 | API           | HTTP Method | Description                                                                                      |
 | ------------- | ----------- | ------------------------------------------------------------------------------------------------ |